Comet Chasing in February

 Comet 12P/Pons-Brooks passed perihelion on April 21 and has become a southern-hemisphere object.
 It is fading.This well-documented comet, perhaps observed as early as the year 245, experienced a large unexpected outburst in late July 2023, catapulting from a magnitude of 16.6 to 11.6 in a single day.
 Afterward it displayed an unusual coma shape, characterized by a distinctive 'notch' and a pair of 'horns' that persisted for weeks.
 The same pattern repeated in the following months, except in recent outbursts the 'horns' have become longer and curved.
 Here is a link to a video with an animation of the July outburst aftermath C/2021 S3 (PANSTARRS) passed perihelion in mid February 2024.

 C/2014 UN271 (Bernardinelli-Bernstein) is an interesting Oort cloud comet that was reported as a result of the Dark Energy Survey.
 Soon after it was made public, images showed a cometary coma.
 Discovery credit goes to Pedro Bernardinelli and Gary Bernstein.
 This is a remarkable comet that was at 29 AU in 2014, with a perihelion of 10.9 AU in 2031.
 Its orbit extends out to 40,000 AU!
 It was unusually bright for its distance.
-HST
+HST observations that isolate the nucleus estimate the diameter to be between 120 and 140 km, making this possibly the largest comet nucleus yet measured.
+Because of its distant perihelion, this comet is not expected to become bright enough to be visually observed except in large instruments, and not until the end of the decade, but it is likely going to be the subject of intense scientific scrutiny.

-Comets that have apparently dis
+Comets that have apparently di

-integrated: C/2024 S1 (ATLAS), C/2022 S3 (PANSTARRS), C/2021 P4 (ATLAS), C/2020 Q1 (Borisov), C/2020 P1 (NEOWISE), and C/2019 Y4 (ATLAS).
+sintegrated: C/2024 S1 (ATLAS), C/2022 S3 (PANSTARRS), C/2021 P4 (ATLAS), C/2020 Q1 (Borisov), C/2020 P1 (NEOWISE), and C/2019 Y4 (ATLAS).
 Beware that various other sources often fail to keep track of whether or not a comet still exists!Comet Visibility in the Eyepiece

 This